akvo/akvo-flow-docs/docs/flowapp2.2.0/04-Data-collection-structure.rst

 **3. Manual form transfer**

 Manual form transfer allows you to generate a file of a FLOW form and put it on the FLOW device using a USB cable.
 This can be useful in situations with low or no connectivity.
 On the dashboard, you can let the FLOW system email you a zipped version of the form.
 This file (please don’t unzip it) is then placed in the ‘akvoflow/inbox’ folder on the device.
-How to do this is described here: Manual survey transfer (LINK MISSING).
+How to do this is described here: `Manual survey transfer <http://flow.readthedocs.org/en/latest/docs/dashboard/3-devices.html#manual-survey-transfer>`_.

 .. _Question_groups_and_questions: